 Stocks, bonds, dividends, yields; if any of those words sound like gibberish then it’s likely you’re not a stock market investor.
 When it comes to investing, people are more likely to think about the stock market, or maybe even a retirement fund than actual valuables.

-If you’re a collector you probably know that your collection could lead to big bucks in the future, so you are an investor just a different kind of investor.
+If you’re a collector you probably know that some collectibles are worth a lot of money, so if you are an investor, you are just a unique investor.
 If you were around for the beanie baby craze of the 1990s you’ll know that some collectibles could earn you a fortune, especially those that are rare items no longer available today.

 Soda companies frequently test new sodas and sometimes they’ll last a few months while others become permanent supermarket shelf fixtures.
 Those sodas that don’t last might go on to be black market goodies with buyers willing to pay big bucks for them.
 On eBay a bidder got their Vault fix by shelling out $145 for two 12-packs of the soda.
 Crystal Pepsi which was only available from 1992-1993 can be yours for as low as $125 for one bottle.

 Sports memorabilia is usually a solid investment if you’re willing to keep the items in good condition.
 As with most collectibles, the older the items the better return on investment you could receive.
 Babe Ruth’s 1914 baseball card is said to be worth over $500,000.
 Another card for Honus Wagner is known as the “holy grail” to baseball card collectors; it was sold for $1.2 million in spring 2012.

 Movie and concert posters reflect a memorable moment in time that could be worth a lot of money.
 Again, the older the poster and better the quality the more likely you are to receive a lot of money for it.
 If the poster is autographed or one of 100 that were printed then you might also be looking at a big payday.
 Original movie posters can be sold for over $10,000 in some cases.